1cbyc/medical_device_monitor/setting up smtp.md

 **1. Using Gmail SMTP**

 * Ensure you have a Gmail account.
-* Enable "Less secure app access" for your Gmail account here.
+* Enable "Less secure app access" for your Gmail account in your account settings.
 * Update your .env file with the following details:

 ```plaintext